dxFeed/dxfeed-graal-cxx-api/README.md

 ### Linux

-Only x64 versions are prebuilt.
+x64 and aarch64 (arm64) versions are prebuilt.

 #### libc compatibility